gargdivyansh1/RealTimeSynchronisation/README.md

 - New tasks created in Notion are pushed to Todoist.
 - New tasks created in Todoist are pushed to Notion.
 - Updates in either platform are reflected in the other.

+### Real-Time Data Transfer:
+- **Real-Time Synchronization:** The tool continuously monitors both platforms for changes and updates tasks as soon as modifications are made.
+This ensures that your task management remains accurate and up-to-date without manual intervention.
+- **Webhooks for Immediate Updates:** The synchronization leverages webhooks where supported to instantly reflect task creation, updates, or deletions between Notion and Todoist.

 ### Task Deletion Management:
 - Deletes tasks in Todoist if marked with a specific label (e.g., "Sync") and not present in Notion.